Lezn0/ip/docs/README.md

 ### 6. done

-Marks task at the index entered as completed.
+Marks task on the list at the index entered as completed.

 Example of usage: